mendixlabs/badge/README.md

 To set up the development environment, run:

     npm install

 Create a folder named dist in the project root.

 Create a Mendix test project in the dist folder and rename its root folder to MxTestProject.
 Changes to the widget code shall be automatically pushed to this test project.

     dist/MxTestProject

 To automatically compile, bundle and push code changes to the running test project, run:

     grunt

 To run the project unit tests, run:

     npm test

 or

     karma start

-### Disclaimer

-Status: In development

-This widget should not be used in a production environment.
-No guarantees are given that this works or keeps working, until it is officially released